 Looking for a beneficial but affordable way to feed your baby?
 Well, look no further than your own chest.
-Mothers today have all kinds of options when it comes to feeding their baby, but breast-feeding is the most affordable and boasts a ton of benefits for mom and baby.
-These benefits are celebrated – and promoted – during National Breast-feeding Month in August, which is kicked off my World Breast-feeding Week Aug.
-1-7, 2016.
+Mothers today have all kinds of options when it comes to feeding their baby, but breastfeeding is the most affordable and boasts a ton of benefits for mom and baby.
+These benefits are celebrated – and promoted – during National Breastfeeding Month in August, which is kicked off by World Breastfeeding Week.

 Weighing the benefits

 Webber recommends that if a mother can breast-feed, she should.
 Whether she exclusively chooses to breast-feed or mixes breastfeeding with formula feeding, mom and baby can reap some of the benefits that come along with breastfeeding.

 “I think one of the biggest misconceptions to formula-feeding and breastfeeding is comparing them apples to apples,” she says.
 “Breast milk is unique and made specifically for human babies, your baby, (and) there are significant health benefits for baby,” she says.

 Formula-fed babies experience more ear infections and diarrhea than their breast-fed counterparts.
 Into later childhood, breast-fed babies see a reduction in asthma, childhood obesity, Type 1 diabetes and Crohn’s Disease.
 There is also a 36 percent less chance of Sudden Infant Death Syndrome if the mother breast-feeds at all after a month, Webber explains.

 “From the more practical standpoint, it’s cheap,” she adds.
 “Even if you purchase a high-quality pump for (around) $200-$250, formula is (about) $100-$200 a month.
 Breast milk is free.”

 Plus, breast milk is always available at the right quantities for baby, always the right temperature and never leaves a mess to clean up.